KiroSummer/A_Syntax-aware_MTL_Framework_for_Chinese_SRL/README.md

-# A Syntax-aware Multi-task Learning Framwework for Chinese Semantic Role Labeling
+# A Syntax-aware Multi-task Learning Framework for Chinese Semantic Role Labeling
 This repository contains codes and configs for training models presented in : [A Syntax-aware Multi-task Learning Framework for Chinese Semantic Role Labeling](XXX)

 ## Data